 The New Mexico DPA office opened in 2000.
 Since then, we have helped enact a range of drug policy reforms through the legislative process.
 Our focus areas include:

-DPA's New Mexico State Director, Emily Kaltenbach, chairs the city of Santa Fe's Municipal Drug Strategy Task Force.
+DPA's New Mexico State Director, Emily Kaltenbach, chaired the city of Santa Fe's Municipal Drug Strategy Task Force.
 In February 2020, the task force released a report that provides a roadmap for the city to move forward with drug strategies that focus on public health and safety.

 "Santa Fe is another example of bold municipal leadership.
 The work of the Santa Fe Municipal Drug Strategy Task Force demonstrates how cities can step up and implement innovative drug policies rooted in science, compassion, and public health.
 Even when the federal government fails to act, cities can.” - Emily Kaltenbach